A new pro women's hockey league is set to launch in January with 6 teams in North America

 The North American league is expected to start with six teams — three in the U.S. and three in Canada — according to a person with knowledge of the league's plans.
 The person spoke to The Associated Press on condition of anonymity because the details were not made public.

-There are still some unanswered questions — where exactly teams will play, will the economic model work after earlier leagues fell short, will there be a broadcast deal — but an initial framework is in place.
+There are still unanswered questions — where exactly teams will play, will the economic model work after earlier leagues fell short, will there be a broadcast deal — but an initial framework is in place as the new league prepares to join a crowded sports landscape.
 The effort also has deep pockets behind it: Los Angeles Dodgers co-owner Mark Walter and wife Kimbra, team President Stan Kasten and tennis legend Billie Jean King will help run the league.

-“Over the past four years, we have worked tirelessly to close the gap on what young girls and boys dream to become in this sport," said U.S. women’s star Kendall Coyne Schofield, a member of the Professional Women's Hockey Players' Association.
+“I don’t think there’s a more significant moment for the game since women’s ice hockey became an Olympic sport in 1998,” Professional Hockey Federation Commissioner Reagan Carey said.
+"I think it will forever change the landscape of our sport — and certainly for the better.

+“We’re not celebrating dissolving a league," said Nurse, who helped Canada win Olympic gold last year.
+"We’re excited that we can continue forward together with a league that women’s hockey has really never seen before.
+There’s been so much hard work and time that has been put into this project, so we’re excited that it is paying off.”

-It also could bring the National Hockey League to the table in a support role, perhaps in a way similar to how the NBA supports the WNBA.
+The deal also could bring the National Hockey League to the table, perhaps in a way similar to how the NBA supports the WNBA.
 Commissioner Gary Bettman has said the NHL did not want to get involved in a dispute between leagues and would throw weight behind one, once it was formed.

 “The National Hockey League congratulates the Professional Women’s Hockey Players’ Association and the Premier Hockey Federation on their agreement,” the NHL said.
 “We already have initiated discussions with representatives of this unified group regarding how we can work together to continue to grow the women’s game.”